JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Convergencias_y_divergencias_la_expansion_del_conocimiento.md

 Scholars of the subject have been perplexed and cannot find a way to explain the fact that it seems that what was shared was the knowledge of agriculture by different areas, and yet there was no mixture of individuals.
 They expected that knowledge of the advanced technique of agriculture would have been achieved within a community and over time, as individuals mixed with others from other areas, knowledge would expand as it giving the racial mix.

-This, which has puzzled scholars of the subject, does not surprise us, since after reading paper 68, more specifically [UB 68:5.9](/en/The_Urantia_Book/68#p5_9), they indicate that both the Planetary Prince, our controversial Caligastia, and Adam and Eve made an effort to greatly for teaching the superior techniques related to this activity, among many other things.
+This, which has puzzled scholars of the subject, does not surprise us, since after reading paper 68, more specifically <a id="a55_119"></a>[UB 68:5.9](/en/The_Urantia_Book/68#p5_9), they indicate that both the Planetary Prince, our controversial Caligastia, and Adam and Eve made an effort to greatly for teaching the superior techniques related to this activity, among many other things.

 _The Urantia Book_ explains to us that the teaching of agriculture was not only not invented by the natives of the planet, but that they were superior techniques taught little by little both by the entourage of the Planetary Prince and by Adam and Eve.
 He also tells us about the teaching dissemination method, which consisted of preparing the different human groups.
 For this, the most appropriate individuals were prepared to send them back to their places of origin, which favors and explains precisely what keeps our current researchers surprised, because in this way knowledge is spread by the different groups before it the groups themselves mix biologically.